-Dr. Neinstein’s article in Medical Law Perspectives, October 2017:
+Dr. Neinstein was published in Medical Law Perspectives regarding minimally invasive liposuction in October 2017:

 Liposuction has come a long way over the last 30 years.
 In its early days large instruments were used in forceful ways to extract a large volume of fat.
 This caused significant physiologic issues such as bleeding and fluid shifts.
 Patients were admitted for many days, and suffered the consequences of the procedure being in its infancy.
 Over the last few decades the technology and techniques have evolved.

 With the evolution of minimally invasive and non-surgical medicine more patients are seeking a less invasive approach to body contouring.
 Many of the non-surgical fat reduction devices do not have the consistency and predictability in outcomes that many patients desire for the current price points.
 This is why minimally invasive liposuction has a perfect fit in the market.